raderj89/intro_to_rails/Guides/5_view_and_form_helpers.md

 	  <%= f.submit %>
 	<% end %>

 One last thing.
-The `form_for` takes a few optional paramters passed in thusly:
+The `form_for` takes a few optional parameters passed in thusly:

 	form_for @post, :as => :post, :url => post_path(@post), :method => :put, :html => { :class => "edit_post", :id => "edit_post_45" }